Transcendence of the Hodge-Tate filtration: Introduction

 \begin{remark} Theorem \ref{theorem:pdivTrans} can be used to produce transcendental elements of $C$ as follows: if $L$ is a complete discretely valued extension of $\QQ_p$ and $G$ is a formal group over $\Oc_L$ without CM, then we find that at least one of the period ratios of $G$ is contained in $\widehat{\overline{L}} \backslash \overline{L}$ (since any algebraic extension of $L$ is also discretely valued).
 The CM lifts of formal groups are well understood (cf. e.g. \cite{Gross-Canonical} and \cite{Yu-QuasiCan}) -- in particular, using the Gross-Hopkins period map it is easy to see that ``most" formal groups over complete discretely valued extensions of $\QQ_p$ do not have CM. \end{remark}

-The main tools used in the proof of Theorem \ref{theorem:pdivTrans} are the Scholze-Weinstein~\cite{ScholzeWeinstein-modulipdiv} classification of p-divisible groups over $\Oc_C$ by the Hodge-Tate filtration, and Tate's~\cite{Tate-pdiv} theorem on full-faithfulness of the Tate module of a p-divisible group over a complete discretely valued field.
+The main tools used in the proof of Theorem \ref{theorem:pdivTrans} are the Scholze-Weinstein \cite{ScholzeWeinstein-modulipdiv} classification of $p$-divisible groups over $\Oc_C$ by the Hodge-Tate filtration, and Tate's~\cite{Tate-pdiv} theorem on full-faithfulness of the Tate module of a $p$-divisible group over a complete discretely valued field.
 We recall both results in Section \ref{sec:Recollections}.

-\begin{remark} The Scholze-Weinstein classification identifies the set of isomorphism classes of 1-dimensional height~$n$ p-divisible groups over $\Oc_C$ with the set of $GL_n(\ZZ_p)$-orbits in $\PP^{n-1}(C)$.
-If we restrict to formal groups, then the Hodge-Tate filtration lies in the Drinfeld upper half space $\Omega_{n-1}$ (constructed by removing all lines that are contained in a proper rational subspace from $\PP^{n-1}$).
+\begin{remark} The Scholze-Weinstein classification identifies the set of isomorphism classes of one-dimensional height~$n$ $p$-divisible groups over $\Oc_C$ with the set of $\GL_n(\ZZ_p)$-orbits in $\PP^{n-1}(C)$.
+If we restrict to formal groups, then the Hodge-Tate filtration lies in the Drinfeld upper half space $\Omega_{n-1}$ (constructed by removing from $\PP^{n-1}$ all lines that are contained in a proper $\QQ_p$-rational subspace).
 In particular, for $n=2$, we have

 which we can write with coordinate $[\tau_\HT: 1].$ Thus, for height $2$ formal groups Theorem \ref{theorem:pdivTrans} becomes a precise analog of Theorem \ref{thm:Schneider} -- the role of the $j$-invariant is played by the explicit statement that $G$ can be defined over $\Oc_L$. \end{remark}